SGC11PRO/password-manager-cli/README.md

 On first run, you'll be asked to create a master password.
 On subsequent runs, you'll be asked to enter it to unlock your vault.
 From there, a simple menu lets you add, view, and list stored passwords.

+> **IMPORTANT**
+> If is already an existing vault.json file, delete it, so you can set up your own vault with your own master password.
+If not, you won't be able to access the existing vault without the correct master password.

 ## What I learned building this

 This project was my introduction to applied cryptography before starting my degree.
 Some of the key takeaways: